-A proper understanding of the terms used hereafter will allow the iC Tool user to adopt the described issues in a more proficient way.
+A proper understanding of the terms used hereafter will allow the iSMA Tool user to adopt the described issues in a more proficient way.

-- iC Tool: the name of a computer program this documentation applies to;
+- iSMA Tool: the name of a computer program this document applies to;

-- component: a single element of an application.
+- component: a single element of an application working in the SVM (Sedona Virtual Machine) environment.
 The component is either a function block with a pre-defined task (algorithm), which requires specific parameters and logical connections with other components to work and exchange data properly, or a container (folder to segregate other components);

 - link: a logical connection between components: such connection allows two components to send data between each other.
 The graphical representation of a link in the Wire Sheet view is a line connecting components;

-slot: an element of the component which defines the parameter along with its name, value, unit, and range.
+- slot: an element of the component which defines the parameter along with its name, value, unit, and range.
+Each component has a slot named Meta and a number of other editable or read-only slots available to the user.
 Slots are not visible in all views in order to avoid overwhelming the user with too much information.
-The views dedicated to work with the slots are: the Property Sheet and Wire Sheet, and the Slot Sheet for Sedona based devices;
+The views dedicated to work with the slots are: the Property Sheet, Slot Sheet, and Wire Sheet;

-- Workspace Tree window: one of the basic windows provided by the iC Tool.
+- Workspace Tree: one of the basic windows provided by the iSMA Tool.
 The window shows the connected devices along with their components.
 Additionally, the devices may be assigned hierarchically to folders, and folders to projects;

-- Main Screen window: a main workspace of the iC Tool, where the views of editable components are displayed on tabs;
+- Main screen: a main workspace of the iSMA Tool, where the views of editable components are displayed on tabs;

 - Object Properties window: a window showing information regarding a selected element allowing to preview and change some of the selected element’s parameters without closing the current view;

-- Console: a window where the messages regarding the operation of the iC Tool program are displayed.
+- Console: a window where the messages regarding the operation of the iSMA Tool program are displayed.

-A component shows its properties on views assigned to it.
-The list below shows two basic views, which present data about the same component in different ways, making the work with components easier.
-Some components have also individual views (apart from the standard ones), which are not included in the list below (see the Special Views or the Sedona Specific Views).
+A component shows its data on views assigned to it.
+A list below shows four basic views, which present data about the same component in different ways, making the work with components easier.
+Some components, such as a component showing historical data on graphs or a component allowing the creation of complex work schedules, have also individual views (apart from the standard ones), which are not included in the list below.

 - Wire Sheet: a view showing programming relations between the components in a graphical way.
 The view shows logical relations between the linked components.
 This view makes building an application logic easier, because the connections between the components are easy to enter and analyze.
 It is the view most commonly used on the application programming stage;

-- Property Sheet: a tabular form of showing parameters–component's slots.
+- Property Sheet: a tabular form of showing parameters: component slots.
 The user can see not only the slot value, but also its units and range.
 The view allows to change the slot value if it has the change value rights.
-The Property Sheet is often used at the start-up stage, when the settings of many parameters (slots) in components need to be appointed.
+The Property Sheet is often used at the start-up stage, when the settings of many parameters (slots) in components need to be appointed;